hankchiutw/hankchiutw.github.io/README.md

 BEM forces me thinking about maintainabilities when designing DOM layout(which is better).
 But I did use SCSS in old projects.

 #### State management
-Having a consistent state management policy will make your projects scalable.
+Having a consistent state management strategy will make your projects scalable.

 ##### Redux or Flux